Faculty Author Type

 Abstract

 The law of obligations concerns the legal rights and duties owed between people.
 Three primary categories make up the common law of obligations: tort, contract, and unjust enrichment.
-This coursebook provides an introduction to tort law: the law that recognises and responds to civil wrongdoing.
-The material is arranged in two parts.
-Part I comprises §§1-11 and addresses intentional and dignitary torts and the overarching theories and goals of tort law.
-Part II comprises §§12-25 and addresses no-fault compensation schemes, negligence, nuisance, strict liability, and tort law’s place within our broader legal systems.
+This casebook provides an introduction to tort law: the law that recognises and responds to civil wrongdoing.
+The material is arranged in two main parts.
+Following a brief introduction (§1), the first main part addresses intentional, dignitary and dishonesty torts as well as corresponding defences and remedies (§2-§10).
+The focus pivots with a consideration of the overarching theories and goals of tort law (§11) and no-fault compensation schemes as an alternative to tort liability (§12).
+The second main part addresses negligence, nuisance, strict liability, and further defences and remedial doctrines (§13-§23).
+The casebook concludes with two chapters that explore the place of common law tort within our broader legal systems (§24-§25).

 • Tort law is grounded in community standards and values.